 The Intermediate Choir emphasizes developing vocal technique, music literacy, and part-singing.
-Singers at this level typically perform 1-2 run out concerts in addition to our annual Winter and Spring concerts.
-It rehearses for 90 minutes on Monday evenings and is comprised of singers primarily in grades 4 – 6.
+Singers at this level typically perform 1-2 run-out concerts in addition to our annual Winter and Spring concerts.
+It rehearses for 90 minutes on Monday evenings and is comprised of singers primarily in grades 4 – 8.
 Directed by Lauren Kostovick and Derek Kostovick.
-Annual tuition $755.00
+Annual tuition $800.00

 The Concert Choir performs a wide variety of music at an advanced level.
 Singers in this ensemble are expected to have a high level of musicianship in place to be accepted.
 They perform 2-3 concerts each season and tour annually.
 The Concert Choir rehearses 2 hours weekly on Thursday nights and has a required week-long camp in the summer.
 Most singers in this ensemble are in grades 6 – 12.
 Directed by Dr. Joy Hirokawa.
 Annual tuition $850.00

-The Chamber Choir consists of any girls in grades 10 – 12 who currently sing in the Concert Choir.
-This ensemble is featured annually on music that highlights the unique vocal characteristics of high school women.
+The Chamber Choir consists of any select choristers who currently sing in the Concert Choir.
+This ensemble is featured annually on music that highlights the unique vocal characteristics of advanced singers.

 Assistance and payment plans available- contact us for more information.